Wow with red

 As you add more red flowers and foliage to beds and borders you’ll notice that not all reds are the same and some look better together than others.
 There's everything from orange-red scarlet to blue-red crimson and not all seed packets or tags will point out these distinctions.
 The best way to find out if different reds go together is by giving them an audition together.
 If the colors vibrate unpleasantly go ahead and give another red a try.

-Meet some red flowers and foliage
+Meet a few plants with red flowers and foliage